-The Museum is also one of eight accredited University of Cambridge Museums and Collections.
+The Museum is one of eight accredited University of Cambridge Museums and Collections.
 Together, these institutions form a partnership: University of Cambridge Museums (UCM).
 In April 2012 the UCM were awarded Major Partner Museum Funding from Arts Council England for 2012 – 15 to support our ambitious Connecting Collections programme.
 In July 2014 we were delighted to hear that Arts Council England awarded the University of Cambridge Museums further Major Partner Museum Funding for 2015 – 18.

 The Museum of Archaeology and Anthropology administers two historic endowments, the Crowther-Beynon Fund and the Frederick Williamson Memorial Fund, from which research grants are made available annually.